 Are there any polar bears in Sweden?
 No!
 The nearest polar bears are in Spitsbergen in Norway, over 1000 miles north of Stockholm.

-What kind of bears are in Sweden?
+What kind of bears live in Sweden?

 The Swedish Brown Bear population has grown to a number of at about 3000 individuals, distributed across the central and northern parts of Sweden.
 Adult bears generally weigh between 100-300 kg for males and 60-200 for females.
 Bears are very shy and do not attack people, but should be respected and kept at a distance.